Cork (city): Education

-Cork is an important educational centre in Ireland—there are over 35,000 third-level students in the city, meaning the city has a higher ratio of students in the population than the national average.
-Over 10% of the population of the Metropolitan area are students in University College Cork (UCC) and Munster Technological University, (MTU), including nearly 3,000 international students from over 100 countries.
+Cork is an important educational centre in Ireland—there are more than 35,000 third-level students in the city, meaning the city has a higher ratio of students in the population than the national average.
+More than 10% of the population of the Metropolitan area are students in University College Cork (UCC) and Munster Technological University, (MTU), including nearly 3,000 international students from more than 100 countries.
 UCC is a constituent university of the National University of Ireland and offers courses in arts, commerce, engineering, law, medicine and science.
 It has been named "Irish University of the Year" four times since 2003, most recently in 2016.
 Munster Technological University (MTU)—formerly Cork Institute of Technology (CIT)—was named Irish "Institute of Technology of the Year" in 2007, 2010 and 2016 and offers third-level courses in Computing and IT, Business, Humanities and Engineering (Mechanical, Electronic, Electrical, and Chemical).

 The National Maritime College of Ireland is located in Cork and is the only Irish college in which Nautical Studies and Marine Engineering can be undertaken.
 MTU incorporates the Cork School of Music and Crawford College of Art and Design as constituent schools.
-The Cork College of Commerce is the largest 'College of Further Education' in Ireland.
+The Cork College of Commerce is the largest college of further education in Ireland.
 Other third-level institutions include Griffith College Cork, a private institution, and various other colleges.

 Research institutes linked to the third-level colleges in the city support the research and innovation capacity of the city and region.
 Examples include the Tyndall National Institute (ICT hardware research), IMERC (Marine Energy), Environmental Research Institute, NIMBUS (Network Embedded Systems); and CREATE (Advanced Therapeutic Engineering).
 UCC and CIT also have start-up company incubation centres.
 At UCC, the IGNITE Graduate Business Innovation Centre aims to foster and support entrepreneurship.
 In CIT, The Rubicon Centre is a business innovation hub that is home to 57 knowledge-based start-up companies.